Skip to main content

 Timeline

-The project commenced in July 2024, with an initial process of gathering information about the area, and engaging with different landowners and project stakeholders.
-We are now beginning the design development process, and we want to hear from you about:
+The project commenced in July 2024, with an initial process of gathering all baseline information and engagement with residents, different landowners and project stakeholders.

 Have your say